 5 tips to reduce your risks on public Wi-Fi

-If you don’t have access to a VPN but still need to use public Wi-Fi during your travels, remember these tips to protect your data and devices as much as possible:
+If you don’t have access to a VPN but still need to use public Wi-Fi during your travels, remember these tips to help protect your data and devices as much as possible:

 - Start by selecting the most secure settings on your PCs, Macs, smartphones and tablets.
 Turn off any features that will automatically connect your device to any available Wi-Fi network.
 While you’re at it, turn off your Bluetooth unless you need to use it.